wazuh/wazuh-qa/performance/README.md

 > ![WARNING]
 > This library is currently under development and is not yet fully functional.

-This module contains a set of tools and libraries that are being developed for performance testing.
+This module contains a set of packages, libraries and scripts that are being developed for performance testing.

 ### Packages